thekinsor/stdp-ntidigits-tales/README.md

 Anlaytics based on saved activity profiles (after train and test).ipynb - Notebook to load the saved spiking profiles and perform the SVM, population dot product and single neuron evaluations.
+(NOTE: this has to go into the correct folder or adapted)